Dec 19, 2023

 Diamonds are a popular choice for proposals, but they’re certainly not the only choice, especially for younger couples.
 According to a recent survey by Minted, 74% of Gen-Z and millennials don't even expect a diamond on their engagement rings.

-If your partner isn’t interested in a diamond, you’ll save a lot of money right off that bat.
+If your partner isn’t interested in a diamond, you’ll save a lot of money right off the bat.
 And with so much demand for unique rings these days, here are some ideas to consider.

 • Vintage: Is there a special piece of jewelry you or your partner inherited from a relative?
-It could make a stellar and eco-friendly engagement ring, either in its current form, or as a stone that can be re-set into a custom ring.
+It could make a stellar and eco-friendly engagement ring, either in its current form or as a stone that can be re-set into a custom ring.
 If you don’t have a family heirloom you can use, see what’s for sale at a local antique store.
 You never know what stunning surprise you could find.
 And keep in mind, most rings can be resized by a jeweler for a perfect fit.

 • Other gemstones: Colored gems are making a comeback too.
 But take durability into consideration, since your partner will likely be wearing that ring every day for a long time.
-Moissanite, aquamarine, morganite, ruby, sapphire and emerald are all beautiful and lasting choices.
+Moissanite, aquamarine, morganite, ruby, sapphire, and emerald are all beautiful and lasting choices.

 • Lab-grown diamonds: Interested in a non-mined diamond?
 Lab grown rings doubled in popularity between 2020 and 2022, when they made up 36% of engagement ring stones.
-Even celebs are jumping on the trend, and with good reason.
+Even celebs are jumping on the trend and with good reason.
 Lab grown diamonds have the same chemical compound and appearance as mined diamonds, but at a much lower price point (as much as 50% less expensive than mined diamonds).
 They're also free from some of the ethical concerns around mined diamonds.

 What if you do want to buy a diamond ring?

-If you're one of the 36% of modern couples who do want a diamond engagement ring, here are the main factors that contribute to price.
+If you're one of the 36% of modern couples who do want a diamond engagement ring, here are the main factors that contribute to the price.

 You may have heard people talk about "the four Cs."
-They're referring to cut, color, clarity and carat weight.
+They're referring to cut, color, clarity, and carat weight.

 • Cut: This refers to the quality of how the diamond is cut.
 In other words, the more precise the cuts are, the sparklier the diamond looks.
 Most engagement rings should have a stone that is rated Excellent or Very Good in order to get that dazzling look.